ShalokShalom/bomi/src/mpv/DOCS/man/lua.rst

     Similar to ``mp.set_property``, but set the given property using its native type.

-    Since there are several data types which cannot represented natively in Lua, this might not always work as expected.
+    Since there are several data types which can not represented natively in Lua, this might not always work as expected.
 For example, while the Lua wrapper can do some guesswork to decide whether a Lua table is an array or a map, this would fail with empty tables.
 Also, there are not many